DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > If the players then move to attack Strahd or Beucephalus again, Strahd doesn’t return a second time, instead proceeding directly to meet the druids of Yester Hill.

-If the players successfully convince Strahd to allow them to fight the Forest Folk, upon reaching the base of Yester Hill, Strahd notes that he is impressed by their audacity, and offers the following wager:
+If the players successfully convince Strahd to allow them to fight the Forest Folk, upon reaching the base of Yester Hill, Strahd notes that he is impressed by their audacity, and offers the following wager: if the players succeed in their task, they may meet him at the base of the Whispering Wall to the west of Yester Hill after the ritual, where he will offer them a gift—and share with them a secret.
+(If asked what the players will lose should they fail, Strahd merely smiles, and notes that their "opponent" likely has plans for that eventuality.)

-* Each player who wishes to participate must provide Strahd with a valuable or treasured item to keep as collateral upfront.
-* If the players succeed in their task, they may meet Strahd at the base of the Whispering Wall to the west of Yester Hill after the ritual, where he will offer each of them a gift.
-* If the players fail, Strahd will keep the chosen items permanently.
-(Strahd intends to use the items to learn more about the players' values and priorities.
-Should the players fail, he also hopes to keep them as *scrying* focii.)
-# K5.
+# J5.
 Yester Hill
 The final stretch of the trail that leads to Yester Hill is as described in <span class="citation">Y1.
 Trail (p.
 197)</span>.
 However, read the following additional text when the players arrive at the base of Yester Hill:

 <div class="description">
 <p>A flash of brilliant viridian light suddenly flickers from within an enormous ring of stacked boulders atop the hilltop.
 As you watch, the light thrums like an unsteady heartbeat—even as it slowly, gradually, and yet steadily grows in intensity.
 You think you can faintly hear the distant sound of drumming echoing across the mountains from atop the hill.</p>
 </div>

-When the players arrive at Yester Hill, if Strahd has accompanied them, he notes that he will "see them at the top," and vanishes astride Beucephalus.
+When the players arrive at Yester Hill, if Strahd has accompanied them, he informs them that, if they wish to make good on their bet, they must first meet him at the point where the road meets the top of the hill.
+(He promises the players that he'll "make sure the festivities don't start without you," adding, "You must meet your opponent, after all.")
+If the players accept, he notes that he will "see them at the top," and vanishes astride Beucephalus.

 The players can climb the trail straight to <span class="citation">Y3.
 Druids Circle (p.
 197)</span> at the top of the hill.
 (They don't need to travel through the berserker cairns, which are as described in <span class="citation">Y2.
 Berserker Cairns (p.
 197)</span> and which they pass during their ascent up the hill, in order to do so.)